Traditions of Courtship & Engagement in the Philippines

 Indigenous Practices

 Given the sheer diversity of Philippine society, other indigenous traditions also coexist with the prevailing Catholic-Christian norms.
 This includes the Kagen & Taltag, a ceremony performed by Muslim Filipinos who mainly reside on the southern island of Mindanao.
 A counterpart of the pamamanhikan, the practice is distinct in the offering of a dowry to the bride-to-be’s family.
-Moreover, spiritual cleansing called palamas is also done to cleanse the couple of their sins prior to the wedding ceremony.
+Moreover, spiritual cleansing called pamalas is also done to cleanse the couple of their sins prior to the wedding ceremony.

 Up north in the Cordillera region, the Ifugao indigenous group also performs a thanksgiving dance called the takik, in order to honor the god Kabunyan, and ask for his blessings for a happy and lasting union.
 The takik is set to a melodic beat of drums and iron rods, which can be faster or slower depending on one’s locale.